dlin347/password-generator/README.md

 - Numbers
 - Symbols

----
+#
-*This project was made as a submission for hackclub arcade*
+*This project was made as a submission for hackclub arcade event*